chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 A *conversion* converts an expression of one type to another type, possibly producing a new value.
 In certain cases noted below, the source expression can be a type expression.
-We refer to these two types the *source* and *target* types.
+We refer to these two types as the *source* and *target* types.
 Conversions can be either implicit (:ref:`Implicit_Conversions`) or explicit (:ref:`Explicit_Conversions`).